Nik Johnson

-Nik Johnson (born 1969) is a British Labour Co-op politician and paediatrician who has served as the mayor of Cambridgeshire and Peterborough since 2021.
+Nik Johnson (born 1969) is a British Labour Co-op politician and paediatrician who served as the mayor of Cambridgeshire and Peterborough from 2021 to 2025.

 Early life and medical career

 Nik Johnson was born in Northumberland in 1969.
 He grew up in Hexham, Northumberland and trained as a doctor at St George's Hospital Medical School, qualifying in 1993.
 He has worked as a paediatrician at Hinchingbrooke Hospital since 2007.

 Johnson had an interest in politics from an early age, growing up in the 1980s he was aware of the societal changes in the UK (particularly in the industrial areas of North East England).
 Johnson started campaigning for Labour alongside his role as a junior doctor not long after qualifying.

 Early political career

 Labour candidate and councillor

 Johnson stood as the Labour Party candidate in the 2015 general election for the Huntingdon constituency.
 He came second with 18.3% of the vote.
 In 2017, he sought selection to be Labour's candidate in the inaugural Cambridgeshire and Peterborough mayoral election but was not shortlisted.
 Later in that year, Johnson stood again as the Labour candidate for Huntingdon in the 2017 general election.
 He came second again, increasing his share of the vote to 30.9% and cutting the majority by 10.5%.

 He unsuccessfully stood for election to Huntingdonshire District Council and Cambridgeshire County Council on six occasions from 2012 to 2017, before being elected as a Huntingdonshire district councillor for St Neots East in 2018.

-In June 2020, during the COVID-19 pandemic, Johnson signed an open letter organised by the Royal College of Paediatrics and Child Health that called on the government to release its plans for returning children to schools for the sake of their mental health.